Multi-LLM Collaboration + Data-Centric Innovation = 2x Better Vulnerability Repair: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We propose VulMaster, a vulnerable repair model that effectively mitigates the input length limitations of Transformer-based pre-trained models, following FiD.
-By eliminating the length limit, VulMaster can integrate diverse information, including vulnerable code structures and expert knowledge from the CWE system, to further enhance its repair capabilities.
+We propose VulMaster, a Transformer-based vulnerability repair model through data-centric innovation and LLM collaboration.
+In our data-centric approach, we introduce a methodology that utilizes and combines various types of input data, including complete vulnerable code of any size, vulnerable code structures, and expert knowledge from the CWE system.
+Moreover, we establish collaborations between two distinct Large Language Models, CodeT5 and ChatGPT, aiming to harness the strengths of each.
+CodeT5 is heavily customized to effectively absorb the knowledge from the training data, while ChatGPT generates the missing data for CodeT5.
 The experimental results demonstrate that VulMaster outperforms all baselines significantly.
 A replication package is provided at \textbf{\url{https://github.com/soarsmu/VulMaster_}}.

 In the future, our interests will extend across multiple directions.
 As there is potential redundancy or noise in the inputs, we plan to design a refinement and denoising module to mitigate these issues.
 We also plan to investigate additional evaluation metrics, c.f.,~\cite{DBLP:journals/jss/EvtikhievBSB23,DBLP:conf/wmt/Popovic15}.
 Moreover, we are keen on employing larger pre-trained code models for this task in the future, utilizing parameter-efficient tuning techniques like~\cite{weyssow2023exploring}.
 Additionally, we plan to develop {\em trustworthy and synergistic} AI4SE methodologies~\cite{DBLP:journals/corr/abs-2309-04142} to help software engineers better trust and synergize with VulMaster and other automated vulnerability identification and repair solutions.